conda/conda-build/docs/source/define-metadata.rst

    * - np
      - The NumPy version as an integer such as ``111``.
 See the CONDA_NPY :ref:`environment variable <build-envs>`.
+   * - emscripten
+     - True if EMSDK is a defined, non-empty environment variable.

 Because the selector is any valid Python expression, complicated logic is possible: